Heinrich-Barth/sit-down-and-play/README.md

 `MAPPOS` is the filename of your position marker geo coordinates (map-positions-example.json)

 Card data and images *are not part of this project* and you will have to provide them.

+### In Production

+You can start this app via `node start`, but you will have to set your own ENV variables.
+They will not be taken from the start command automatically.

+### Unit Testing

+You can execute unit tests via `node test`

 ### Providing Card Data